This article was originally written in 2006, but the solution below still (in 2015) applies to Mac computers with optical drive.

 OK, another try, held down Cmd-Option-P-R, then held down D and finally held down even C while booting, but exactly same result – disk spins up and slows down few times, grey screen and a high blood pressure.

 I thought, the computer is trying to boot from the optical drive but is unable to read the disc hence going into the endless loop.
 So I used a little trick, I inserted a small piece of thin battery pack cardboard just above the disc and twisted it (the cardboard) a little so the disk can’t spin when starting up.
 I turned the computer on and held down the trackpad button.

 I could hear the sound of the optical drive inside, not the spinning sound but rather sound of something moving ever so slightly.
 I heard it only two times and the third sound was a well known one – the offending DVD came out.

 The computer then happily booted the OS X. I looked up the disc very carefully and there were no faults with it at all, no bends, no scratches or cracks, just a perfect DVD.

-Oh … there is one more thing!
-Since 2006 this page was visited about 380.000 times (as of September 2012) and counting.
+Oh … there is ONE MORE THING!
+Since 2006 this page was visited about 580.000 times (as of September 2014) and counting.
 Say 10% of visitors had a problem with their DVD drive.
-That’s 38.000 computers.
+That’s 58.000 computers.
 Each of those would have paid at least $100 to Apple service centres to get their DVD out, and in some cases much more to replace the DVD / Super drive.
-This means Silvermac has saved you about $3.8 Million, maybe even much more.
+This means Silvermac has saved you about $5.8 Million, probably much more thank that.

-However, the total for all donations to Silvermac is $155.
-That’s in six years.
+However, the total for all donations to Silvermac is $205.
+That’s in eight years.
 So once your disk pops out show your appreciation and make your donation here.
 A cup of coffee would be just fine.
 You can use either your PayPal account or your credit card and it’s much easier that getting that DVD out.